JoeyStanley/jekyll-for-designers/resources.md

 * *[Mixed Modeling as a Foreign Language](http://thestudyofthehousehold.com/2018/02/28/2018-02-28-formulae-are-a-lot-like-french-slang/)*, a blog post by Andrew McDonald, first off is a good explanation of what mixed modeling is all about.
 But more importantly, it makes the point that "if you only partly understand the words you are using, you *will* humiliate yourself eventually."
 In other words, it's important to know what you're doing when you use statistics, and if you don't, maybe you should reconsider before you do something wrong.

 * *[Reference Collection to push back against “Common Statistical Myths”](https://discourse.datamethods.org/t/reference-collection-to-push-back-against-common-statistical-myths/1787)* is a crowdsourced compilation (managed by Andrew Althouse) of articles that may be used to argue against some common statistical myths or no-nos.

+* Lisa M. DeBruine & Dale J. Barr's paper ["Understanding Mixed-Effects Models Through Data Simulation"](https://journals.sagepub.com/doi/10.1177/2515245920965119), in
+*Advances in Methods and Practices in Psychological Science* serves as a nice tutorial to mixed-effects modeling.

+* Stefano Coretta's brief blog post, [On Random Effects](https://stefanocoretta.github.io/post/2021-03-15-on-random-effects/) helps explain what a random effect even is.

+* Not sure how to actually run a linear mixed effects model?
+Try this PDF of (Standard Operating Procedures For Using Mixed-Effects Models)[http://decision-lab.org/wp-content/uploads/2020/07/SOP_Mixed_Models_D2P2_v1_0_0.pdf].

 ### GAM(M)s